RemedyIT/Inprovise/README.md

 Chef and Puppet, I finally found the *Orca* tool by Andy Kent (https://github.com/andykent/orca).
 *This* was what I was thinking of!

-Unfortunately Andy some time ago deprecated his project and there were some aspects of Orca I did not really like (a major one being the definition of the infrastructure nodes and groups inside the provisioning schemes).
+Unfortunately Andy some time ago deprecated his project and there were some aspects of Orca I did not really like (a major one being the definition of the infrastructure nodes and groups inside the provisioning schemes) as well as some missing bits (like more flexibility in the platform support).
-I really did like the agent-less setup and the simple and elegant structure of the DSL though as well as the fact it was written in one of my favorite programming languages and as Andy's arguments for discontinuing did not apply to us I decided to take up his code and rework it to my ideas.
+I really did like the agent-less setup and the simple and elegant structure of the DSL though as well as the fact it was written in one of my favorite programming languages.
+As Andy's arguments for discontinuing did not apply to us I decided to take up his code and rework it to my ideas and provide it with a minimum of multi platform support to also be able to manage the non-*nix nodes we needed to provision.

 As Andy indicated the Orca name was (to be) handed over to another gem maintainer and I did not particularly like it anyway (sorry Andy) I renamed the package.
-Andy's code proved quite resilient to my changes though and (apart from the name changes) I was able to copy large chunks more or less verbatim thereby increasing my coding production significantly.
+Andy's code proved quite resilient to my changes though and (apart from the name changes) I was able to copy large chunks more or less verbatim and rework those slightly thereby increasing my coding production significantly.

 What problem does Inprovise try to solve?
 ------------------------------------

 All too often you need to get a new server up and running to a known state so that you can get an app deployed.
-Before Inprovise there were broadly 4 options...
+Before Inprovise (and Orca) there were broadly 4 options...

 1. Start from scratch and hand install all the packages, files, permissions, etc. yourself over SSH.
 2. Use a deployment tool like Capistrano to codeify your shell scripts into semi-reusable steps.